Blue schemes, semiring schemes, and relative schemes after To\"en and Vaqui\'e: Relative schemes after To en and Vaqui e

 A $B$-module is an object $M$ of $\cC$ together with a morphism $B\times M\to M$ in $\cC$ that satisfies usual axioms ``$(ab.m)=a.(b.m)$'' and ``$1.m=m$'' of a monoid action.
 A morphism $M\to N$ of $B$-modules is a morphism in $\cC$ that commutes with the actions of $B$ on $M$ and $N$, respectively.
 This defines the (complete and cocomplete) category $\Mod B$ of $B$-modules.

 Let $f:B\to C$ be a morphism of commutative monoids in $\cC$.
 The morphism $f$ is \emph{flat} if $\blanc\otimes_B C:\Mod B\to \Mod C$ commutes with finite limits and colimits.
-The morphism $f:B\to C$ is \emph{of finite representation} if for all directed systems $\cD$, the canonical map
+The morphism $f:B\to C$ is \emph{of finite presentation} if for all directed systems $\cD$, the canonical map

 is bijective.